 One of the key questions has been how the questions will be set.
 Here is a summary of the clarifications.

 - Questions on paper 1, section A will use the command terms describe, outline, or explain.

-- Specific terms and concepts and information from the guidance column will not be used in the formulation of assessment questions on Paper 1, but is offered as guidance for teaching.
+- Specific terms and concepts and information under the boldface headings will not be used in the formulation of assessment questions on Paper 1, but is offered as guidance for teaching.

-- Some terms in the drop-down menus may be assessed as of May 2020 in the SAQs.
+- Some additional terms may be used in the setting of questions as of May 2020 in the SAQs.
 These terms are identified in the Paper 1 clarification page.
 These terms may not be used in the essays.

 - Questions related to ethics and research will only be formulated from the topic headings - that is, they cannot ask a question specific to content.
 A valid question is Discuss ethical considerations in the study of the individual and the group.
 However, a question could not be asked on the ethics of stereotyping research.

 - For HL students, one, two or all three of the essays may reference the additional HL extensions topics.